the time has come to

 -

-Fire Cards remove Trees from the board with the Burn mechanic.
+Fire Cards remove a player's Trees from the board by Burning them.

 -